dbrizard/elwaspatid/docs/_build/html/_sources/auto_examples/plot_0_Waveprop.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 66-69

-Clamped-clamped uniform bar
+Infinite-infinite uniform bar
 ---------------------------
-Clamped end amounts to anechoic condition: no reflecion of elastic wave.
+Infinite end amounts to anechoic condition: no reflecion of elastic wave.

 ..
 GENERATED FROM PYTHON SOURCE LINES 69-72